l0r3zz/sloblackswan/content/hybrid_animals_section.md

 The crypto crash shows what happens when **you know your system is fragile** but choose not to fix it for economic reasons—7% leverage exposure was visible to everyone, ignored by everyone.
 The AWS outage shows what happens when **you forget your system is fragile** because the people who knew are gone—the DNS race condition existed as a latent defect, but the engineers who remembered it had left.

 Both are catastrophic.
 But the AWS pattern is more insidious because the risk is invisible until it manifests.
 You don't know you've lost organizational memory until you need it during an incident.
-The $75 million per hour losses and potential $581 million total impact show that forgetting your system's fragility is expensive.
+The approximately $75 million per hour losses and potential $581 million total impact (CyberCube, 2025) show that forgetting your system's fragility is expensive.

 #### SLOs and Hybrid Events: Completely Blind